Edwin P. Fischer

-Edwin P. Fischer (October 3, 1872 – 1947) was an American male tennis player who was active in the late 19th century.
+Edwin Philip Fischer (October 3, 1872 – November 8, 1947) was an American male tennis player who was active in the late 19th century and notable for his association with the Wall Street bombing of 1920.

 Biography

 Edwin Fischer won the mixed doubles title at the U.S. National Championships four times.
 In 1894, 1895 and 1896, he won the title with Juliette Atkinson, and in 1898, he won his fourth title partnering Carrie Neely.
 The mixed doubles championship was played at the Philadelphia Cricket Club.

 His best result in the men's singles competition came in 1896 when he reached the semifinals in which he was beaten by Bill Larned.
 In 1897, he again was defeated by Larned, this time in the quarterfinals.